ZoltanSzarvas0209/mp2_hulkanasium/README.md

 ### Objective <a name="objective"></a>

-    * The objectives of the website is to establish an online presence , promote the webpage/gym to gain customers , showcase equipment and advertise classes and provide features that sets it aside from competition.
+    * The objectives of the app is to promote health lifestyle and advertise the fictional gym Hulkanasium.

 ### Research <a name="research"></a>